 “ Open your heart ”

 This is the message that 8+goals is striving to promote.
 The initiative to promote the United Nations Millennium Development Goals includes the organisation of shows and events so as to combat fatalism and indifference in the face of extreme poverty.
-By stimulating the interest of the media, as well as our own, it aims at reminding decision-makers of the need to achieve these goals by 2015.
+By stimulating the interest of the media, as well as our own, it aims at reminding decision-makers of the need to achieve these goals.

 WHAT ARE THE 8 MILLENIUM GOALS DEVELOPMENT GOALS